 On screen alerts, confirmations and deliberate slowdowns

 The best analogy is when you take a multiple choice timed exam.
-As time runs out you realize, it’s better to at least answer questions and get a few extra lucky correct answers by choosing “C”.
+As time runs out you realize, it’s better to at least answer questions and get a few extra lucky correct answers by just “C” down the line for the rest of the test.
 There are a subset of employees who just want to complete a transaction using whatever option will allow them to process it.
-And other people work too quickly with not enough coffee and after 10,000 repetitions they no longer read what’s in front of them and dismiss important information.
+And other people may just work too quickly with not enough coffee or training and after 10,000 repetitions they no longer read what’s in front of them and dismiss important information.
 How do you handle it?
 I can’t tell you that, but just know in the room, half the people will say they want more modal popups, and the other half will want less.
 And then a month later both sides might change their minds completely.

 I worked on these applications for several months.
 Because a new team was getting spun up and this would be one of several hybrid web apps that would be worked on by different teams, I began getting a strong desire to build a web prototype in HTML and Material UI that would mimic what would end up being an angular or react app.
 This instinct proved to be valuable, because it guided me towards layout decisions that these teams that included some junior members could digest.